deep-randhawa/Twitter-Demo/README.md

 - [x] Dynamic change of icons when you retweet or favorite a tweet
 - [ ] List anything else that you can get done to improve the app functionality!

+# Project 5 - *Name of App Here*

+Time spent: **X** hours spent in total

+## User Stories

+The following **required** functionality is completed:

+- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [ ] Profile page:
+   - [ ] Contains the user header view
+   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+- [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.

+The following **optional** features are implemented:

+- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [ ] Profile Page
+   - [ ] Implement the paging view for the user description.
+   - [ ] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+   - [ ] Pulling down the profile page should blur and resize the header image.
+- [ ] Account switching
+   - [ ] Long press on tab bar to bring up Account view with animation
+   - [ ] Tap account to switch to
+   - [ ] Include a plus button to Add an Account
+   - [ ] Swipe to delete an account

+The following **additional** features are implemented:

+- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.